zeko-labs/zeko/src/app/zeko/design.md

 We call the act of transferring/briding MINA in as deposits, and the opposite as withdrawals.
-Though they seem symmetric, their behaviour is slightly asymmetric.
+Though they seem symmetric, their behavior is slightly asymmetric.

 Considerations:
 - Deposits must have a timeout.